English Education

 Tuition and Financial Aid

 We believe every student, regardless of their financial situation, should have access to a UJ education.
-100% of our full-time undergraduate students have some type of financial aid, with scholarship packages starting at $8,000 minimum.
-Your counselor for admissions personally walks you through financial aid, including the process of filing a FAFSA, maximizing your eligibility for aid, and answering any questions you may have along the way.
+100% of our full-time undergraduate students have some type of financial aid, with qualified Teacher Education students receiving a minimum of $13,000 per year.